yokosogithub/GeoGit/doc/manpages/source/osmdownload.rst

 OPTIONS
 *******

--b, --bbox <N S E W>		The bounding box to use as filter, defined by its 4 boundary values.
+-b, --bbox <S W N E>		The bounding box to use as filter, defined by its 4 boundary values.

 --saveto <path>  			The path were downloaded data is to be stored before importing it into the repository.
 If not specified, a temporary location will be used.